-In 1977 PWC Stavanger advertised for a traditional Norweigan rose templates, and a local woman responded.
-That year the local woman and an Expatriate woman who shared a mutual love for crafting started the first PWC arts and crafts show.
+In 1977 PWC Stavanger advertised for a traditional Norwegian rose template, and a local woman responded.
+That year the local women and an expatriate woman who shared a mutual love for crafting started the first PWC arts and crafts show.
 A third woman and her husband played a big part in the show from the start, helping with everything they could.
 This was the first show of its kind in Norway.

 The first show was held in Sola Strand Hotel, but the annual event grew quickly so it was moved to Hill Hall in Sola.
 When the show became too large, PWC Stavanger took over and made the event a club fundraiser.
-To date the fair has raised over a million for local Charities and with over 160 exhibitors is one of the largest in Norway.
+To date the fair has raised millions for local Charities and with over 160 exhibitors was one of the largest in Norway.

 From 2016 the Arts and Crafts Fair will be organised by Sola Håndball klubb.

 For more information contact Sola Håndball klubb by email: firstname.lastname@example.org or in writing: Sola Håndball klubb, Post boks 100, 4097 Sola

 PWC has since changed its name to People Who Connect-PWC-Stavanger., replacing the traditional "Petroleum Wives Club".
 The club is open to everyone, not only partners of employees of the oil industry.
 It’s run with the same purpose as before, though: friendship, cultural exchange, and philanthropy.
 It is a nonprofit organisation run by members, for members.